Writing references to personal communication

 Reference to personal communication

-Personal communication should only be cited when it is the best source available.
+Personal communication should only be cited when it is regarded as the best source available.
 Do not use personal communication for information that can be found in published sources.

 When referring to personal communication in writing, follow the examples below: